| Safe Haskell | Safe-Inferred |

 suffixes :: Name -> [Name] Source #

-Return all relative suffixes of a name, in descending-length order.
+Return all relative suffixes of a name, in ascending-length order.
 The returned list will always be non-empty.

 lastSegment :: Name -> NameSegment Source #